RiffleSystems/riffle-website/src/pages/essays/prelude.md

 We hypothesize this is because developers are used to interacting with databases over the network, where network latencies apply.
 Also, developer intuitions about database performance were developed when hardware was much slower—modern storage is fast, and many often datasets fit into main memory even on mobile devices.
 Finally, many relational database management systems aren't built for low latency—many databases are built for analytics workloads on large data sets, where a bit of extra latency is irrelevant to overall performance.
 </Markdown>
 </aside>

-Low latency is a critical property for reactive systems.
-A small spreadsheet typically updates instantaneously, meaning that the user never needs to worry about stale data; a few seconds of delay when propagating a change would be a different experience altogether.
-The goal of a UI state management system should be to converge all queries to their new result within a single frame after a write; this means that the developer doesn't need to think about temporarily inconsistent loading states, and the user gets fast software.

 This performance budget is ambitious, but there are reasons to believe it's achievable if we use a relational model.
 The database community has spent considerable effort making it fast to execute relational queries; many SQLite queries complete in well under one millisecond.
 Furthermore, there has been substantial work on incrementally maintaining relational queries (e.g., [Materialize](https://materialize.com/), [Noria](https://github.com/mit-pdos/noria), [SQLive](https://sqlive.io/), and [Differential Datalog](https://github.com/vmware/differential-datalog)) which can make small updates to queries much faster than re-running from scratch.